aspnetzero/documents/doc/Step-by-step-publish-to-azure.md

 <img src="images/azure-publish-angular-create-azure-angular-website-configuration.png">

-## Publish Applications (Host and AngularUI) to The Azure
+## Publish Host Application to The Azure

 The details will be explained in the next lines.
-Here are the quick steps to publish applications to the Azure.

-Steps to publish **Host Application** to the Azure.
+Here are the quick steps to publish the **Host Application** to the Azure.

 - Run the migrations on the Azure
 - Configure the **.Web.Host/appsettings.production.json**
 - Publish the application to Azure

-Steps to publish **AngularUI** to the Azure

-- Run the `yarn` command to restore packages
-- Run the `ng build -prod`
-- Copy the web.config file that is placed in **angular** folder root to dist folder
-- Configure the **angular/dist/assets/appconfig.json**
-- Send the required files to the Azure

 ### Run Migrations on The Azure